-Instead of keeping all this data to myself that I spent the past six years working on, I decided to make the raw information available to everyone for a very minimal cost.
+So to that end, instead of keeping all this data to myself that I have spent the past six years working on, I decided to make the raw information available to everyone for a very minimal cost.
 (Now matter how many are sold it will never cover my raw cost in Starbucks while doing all this research!)
 But by getting the data you’ll be able to do everything I list below as well as so many more things.

 – I wish that when I prayed I could hear God speak.